Toward Real-Time Surgical Scene Segmentation via a Spike-Driven Video Transformer with Spike-Informed Pretraining: Method

 \subsection{Surgical Video Segmentation Finetuning}

-\aftersubsection After pretraining on surgical scenes, the spike-driven encoder has learned to capture surgical semantic relationships among visual features.
-Building on this foundation, we initialize our model with the pretrained encoder and attach an additional spike-driven video segmentation head.
-The entire model is then finetuned end-to-end for this downstream task.
+\aftersubsection After spike-informed pretraining on surgical videos, the SNN encoder acquires more robust spatiotemporal representations for surgical scenes.
+Building on this pretrained encoder, we integrate a lightweight spike-driven segmentation head, consisting of a spike pyramid and a memory readout module, and then finetune the fully spike-driven model end-to-end for downstream surgical scene segmentation.

 \textbf{Video Segmentation Head.} To highlight the real-time potential of our SNN model for surgical scene segmentation, we avoid overly complex architectures, focusing instead on validating the effectiveness and efficiency of proposed approach.
-The segmentation head comprises two main components: 1) Memory Read and Fusion Module: Inspired by~\cite{paul2021local}, semantic features from previous frames (memory) are retrieved and fused with the current frame's features using spike-driven Hamming attention as detailed in Supplementary A, enabling temporal dependency modeling while preserving the event-driven efficiency of SNNs.
+The segmentation head comprises two main components: 1) Memory Read and Fusion Module: Inspired by~\cite{paul2021local}, semantic features from previous frames (memory) are retrieved and fused with the current frame's features using spike-driven Hamming attention as detailed in Supplementary A, enabling temporal dependency modeling while preserving the event-driven efficiency of SNN.
 2) Spike-Driven Feature Pyramid Networks (SpikeFPN): To maintain computational efficiency, we adapt the standard FPN~\cite{zhao2017pyramid} into a spike-driven design.
-Starting from the lowest-level feature $\mathbf{O}_4 = \text{Conv}(\mathcal{SN}(\mathbf{U}_4))$, the pyramid aggregation is computed as